 On the heels of a Big 12 Championship win, one University of Oklahoma football player finds himself accused of rape by instrumentation in connection with an alleged incident on November 16.
+Unfortunately this is a somewhat common occurrence with college and pro athletes.

 According to court records, a 23-year-old woman went to the Cleveland County courthouse to file an emergency protective order against Sooners running back Rodney Anderson.
 The woman told police on Monday that she feared for her safety after remembering "this past weekend" the alleged sexual assault that occurred at her home two weeks prior to the report.